 Established in the year 1982, Pragati Maidan is located opposite the famous Purana Quila/Old Fort.
-The maidan has a covered exhibition space spread across an area of 61,290 sq meters and about 10,000 sq meters of open display area.
-The entire complex comprises of about 18 exhibition halls, various buildings, eateries, performance areas and also the head quarters of ITPO.
+The maidan has a covered exhibition space spread across an area of 61,290 sq m and about 10,000 sq m of open display area.
+The entire complex comprises of about 18 exhibition halls, various buildings, eateries, performance areas and the headquarters of ITPO.

 Each year, Pragati Maidan plays host to as many as 70 national and international expos.
 Of all these, the famous annual India International Trade Fair happens to be the largest one, attracting as many as 30,000 visitors and about 10,000 exhibitors.
 The other important fairs it hosts are the Auto Expo and the World Book Fair.